 The Company holds a total of 25 resource consents, the details of which are summarised in Table 1 below.
+During this monitoring year two consents were replaced, Consent 4022 and 4459.
 Summaries of the conditions attached to each permit exercised are set out in Section 3 of this report.